 Maine Cabin Masters is produced exclusively for Magnolia Network.
 As per Magnolia’s web site, there are a few ways to watch:

-- Discovery+: Previous seasons 1 – 6 are available for streaming on Discovery+.
-As with season 6, season 7 will be added once the airing of the full season has aired on Magnolia Network, likely in the spring of 2022
+- Discovery+ and HBO Max: Previous seasons 1 – 7 are available for streaming on Discovery+.
+As with seasons 5, 6 and 7, season 8 will be added once the airing of the full season has aired on Magnolia Network, likely in the spring of 2023

 - Cable Providers: Comcast/xfinity (ch.
 121 or 240) and Spectrum (ch.
 103) are currently both providing Magnolia Network as part of their line-up.
 Many other local cable systems, such as D&P Communications in Michigan, are also carrying Magnolia.
 However, Bee Line Cable in Maine does not offer the channel.

 - Satellite Providers: AT&T U-verse (ch.
 454), DirecTV (ch.
 230), Dish (ch.
 111), Interstate Telecom (ch.
 120), and Mediacom (ch.
 296) are all showing Magnolia Network.

 - Sling Lifestyle Extra Bundle: With Sling on a Roku or other device, the additional Lifestyle Extra bundle includes Magnolia Network.
 Note that you need the main Blue Sling package first (not just the Orange package), then add the Lifestyle bundle to it.

 - Philo: Magnolia Network is part of the Philo base subscription package on a supported device.

 - fuboTV: Magnolia Network is part of the fuboTV base subscription package on a supported device.

 - Hulu: On the Hulu streaming service, Magnolia Network is part of the Entertainment Add-On.